ElBozoII/PC-Retailer-List/README.md

+---
+layout: default
-PC component retailers in countries around the world
+title: Retailers around the world
+nav_order: 1
+has_toc: true
+---

 - `*` means that the retailer has good pricing
 - [number] means footnote
 -  ✅ means the country already has good retailer coverage on PCPartPicker.